george-hawkins/mini-quad-2023/liftoff.md

 Adjusting rates to your liking seems fairly uncontroversial but setting expo on the throttle seems to be frowned upon so, maybe adjust it back down to 0 as you improve.

+Note: you can turn the artificial horizon on and off in-game with F1.
+There a couple of other function keys - F9 to toggle bars showing pitch, roll and yaw and F12 to take a screenshot (this seems to be a hidden feature, I just found it by trying all the function keys).

+### Artificial horizon

+If the side bars aren't at 90&deg; to the top bar then you're still doing a manouver - so, after applying roll and/or yaw, always be aiming to get back to having the bars at right angles.

+And when you're turning try to keep the horizontal bar steady relative to the real horizon - if it's changing it's swinging up and down relative to the horizon then you're not just turning and things will probably quickly get out of control.

+---

+To quickly choose the same track and drone, that you used last time, _Quick Play_ / _Last Session_ in the main menu.

 Camera angles
 -------------